Place the chocolate in a heat-proof bowl

 Pour the mousse into your chosen cups, then place a few dollops of fresh mango pulp on top of the mousse and swirl it in.
 Chill for at least 6 hours or overnight until fully set.

-20 grams extra fresh mango pulp
+20 grams extra mango puree

 Top with whipped cream and chopped nuts and serve cold.